Tasboo/blog/content/blog/FirstStepsWithRails.md

 1. How do I run tests?
 That new test file has me intrigued.
 2. How do I pass variables from my controller module down to the view I am trying to render?
 3. What is with all the files in the config/initializers directory?
 I am curious to see what I can do with each one of those files.
-4. How do I start using my postgresql database that I create when I set all this up?
+4. How do I start using my postgresql database that I created when I set all this up originally?

 Speaking of postgresql, I have a bit of tangent that I had to go down when I first started this post.
 When I started this post, it had been a while since I ran the app.
 When I first went to run the app, I got an exception with the message 'Is the server running locally and accepting connections on Unix domain socket "/var/run/postgresql/.s.PGSQL.5432'.
 To fix this, I found this stackoverflow post which lead me to use this command 'sudo pg_ctlcluster 11 main start'